 Once the technical hurdles were overcome, this project became a matter of world-building and design, which was geared to effectively immerse a player into the story.

 Exalted Seracthon – Story and Concept

-I entered the 3d game development after many years of esoteric study, and Archontes is the product of that background.
-Around the time PC games started to reach a visual plateau (2012-2016), I got the idea that this medium might become a means for discussing and exploring some of the concepts that are central to occultism and philosophy.
+I entered the 3d game development after many years of esoteric study, and Exalted Seracthon is the product of that background.
+Around the time PC games started to reach a visual plateau (2012-2016), I got the idea that this medium might become a means for discussing and exploring metaphysical concepts.
 I believe this is not only possible now, but it is also within the reach of independent creators like myself.

 What constitutes a ‘mage’ in popular fiction is essentially a technological soldier, and has little to do with the mage archetype.
 When one ‘plays’ a mage in a game today, they define themselves on physical powers they can apply against physical targets.
 All the things that these casters do are imitative of technological weapons that have been developed and used in the modern world; radiations, explosions, chemical effects, and so on – they are always destructive or manipulative forces.

-Nowhere is it found, the mystery of the mage.
+Nowhere is it found, the depth of the mage’s mysterious life.
 Nor is it experienced, the path of one who has acquired knowledge and wisdom, nor are they ever tested on these kinds of strengths.
 No attempt is made to quantify them, or stage them as significant factors in the game world.
 Keys to puzzles is as close as one gets, and that really shouldn’t be the only challenge for a mage.

-It is central to Archontes to introduce this dynamic in an educated way, and allow players to experience the essence of the mage archetype in as radical a way as the Thief franchise made it possible to experience the life of a rogue – a very different thing than a warrior, which required a very different approach and way of thinking.
+It is central to Exalted Seracthon to introduce this dynamic in an educated way, and allow players to experience the essence of the mage archetype in as radical a way as the Thief franchise made it possible to experience the life of a rogue – a very different thing than a warrior, which required a very different approach and way of thinking.

 If this kind of game sounds interesting, then I hope you will give it a try when it is ready.